lewhunt/react-tv-player/README.md

 ### Demo App

-The <a href='https://lewhunt.github.io/react-tv-player/'>sample demo app</a> illustrates how the component can be initialised with custom buttons and multiple media, which enables the user to cycle through media with next/previous buttons and handle actions such as the Like button.
-Short video of demo below.
+The <a href='https://github.com/lewhunt/react-tv-player/blob/main/src/App.tsx'>sample demo app</a> illustrates how the component can be initialised with custom buttons and multiple media, which enables the user to cycle through media with next/previous buttons and handle actions such as the Like button.
+A short video of demo app is below.

 ```jsx
 <TVPlayer